 My answer is that outside of a diagnosable health issue, there is absolutely no “wrong time” to teach your baby to sleep well.
 Right before a “sunny week,” right at the tail end of a “stormy week,” or smack dab in the middle of a “wonder week,” are all perfect times to get the ball rolling.
-There’s no developmental milestone, no specific week, no time in a baby’s life that could be considered the wrong time to get them sleeping well.
+There’s no developmental milestone, no specific week, and no time in a baby’s life that could be considered the wrong time to get them sleeping well.

-Adequate sleep is essential to the health and well-being of everyone your family.
+Adequate sleep is essential to the health and well-being of everyone in your family.
 I don’t know any pediatrician that would disagree.